-Fonterra holds consent 4927 to cover the discharge of up to $1.05 \text{ m}^3/\text{day}$ of river silt and sand from mechanical pre-filtering of river water during abstraction of water, by returning it into the Tawhiti Stream.
+Fonterra holds consent 4927 to cover the discharge of up to 1.05 m3/day of river silt and sand from mechanical pre-filtering of river water during abstraction of water, by returning it to the Tawhiti Stream.
 This consent was issued by the Council in May 1996 under Section 87(e) of the RMA.
-It is due to expire in June 2015.
+This consent expired in June 2015, however, in accordance with Section 124 of the RMA, the consent holder applied to renew the consent prior to its expiry, and therefore, continues to operate under the expired consent.